 Their natural curiosity takes over and they glide up to the boats to have a look as what the 'silly' humans are doing now - in return the Humpbacks put on an almighty show - slapping their tails, shaking their pec fins and leaping into the air, only to splash down.

-Skipper Brian Perry and the team on Quick Cat II provide a fun, day out in World Heritage waters looking and you'll have the photos and video to prove it.
+The team on Quick Cat II provide a fun, day out in World Heritage waters looking and you'll have the photos and video to prove it.

 - Shuttle transfers leave from the resort's reception to the jetty head.